eyal-wow-addons/TooltipInfo/README.md

 - **Character Race and Class Colors:** Color-coded for improved visuals.

-- **Positioning:** Dynamically adjusts the position of the tooltip based on whether it's a unit or a frame:
+- **Positioning:** You can set the anchor to dynamic by typing `/tti anchor dynamic` which adjusts the anchor of the tooltip based on whether it's a unit or a frame:
   - **For Units:** it anchors to the right of the unit.
   - **For Frames:** it anchors to the default position, except in rare cases where the positioning may be adjusted.
+  - **To revert the anchor back to normal you can type:** `/tti anchor normal`.

 ## Additional Features: